Thomas Klestil: Support of Kiryat Mattersdorf

 Klestil gave his support to the development of Kiryat Mattersdorf, a Haredi Jewish neighborhood in northern Jerusalem founded by the Mattersdorfer Rav, Rabbi Shmuel Ehrenfeld, in 1959 in memory of the Siebengemeinden (Seven Communities) of Burgenland that were destroyed in the Holocaust, Mattersdorf being one of them.
 Ehrenfeld's son, Rabbi Akiva Ehrenfeld, who served as president of the neighborhood, established close ties with the Austrian government to obtain funding for several institutions, including a kindergarten and the Neveh Simcha nursing home.
 Following Klestil's official state visit to Israel in 1994, which included a side tour of Kiryat Mattersdorf, Klestil hosted Ehrenfeld at an official reception at the Hofburg Palace in Vienna on 24 January 1995.

 Personal life

 Klestil met his future wife Edith Wielander (1932–2011) at the age of 17 in 1949.
 The marriage took place in 1957 and until the election as Austrian president in 1992, the couple had three children together.
-The couple separated in 1994, when Klestil made public that he had a love affair with diplomat Margot Löffler.
+The couple separated in 1994, when Klestil made public that he had a love affair with diplomat Margot Löffler, twelve years his junior.
 The couple divorced in September 1998, and Klestil married Löffler three months later.
-When Klestil died in 2004, Wielander attended the funeral service.
+When Thomas Klestil died in 2004, Wielander attended the funeral service.

 Klestil suffered from health issues related to his lungs, including a serious illness in 1996.